amogh-w/Hackintosh-4790K-Z97X-GTX-960/README.md

 # Hackintosh 4790K Z97X GTX 960

-I have managed to succesfully run High Sierra 10.13.6 on my i7-4790k, Gigabyte Z97X Gaming 5 and GTX 960 with OpenCore 0.5.9.
+I have managed to succesfully run High Sierra 10.13.6 on my i7-4790k, Gigabyte Z97X Gaming 5 and GTX 960 with OpenCore.

+Note: Don't copy over my EFI and expect it to boot.
+Use it as a reference and build your own while referring to the dortania OpenCore Guide linked below.
+Have fun!

 ![opencore](https://github.com/acidanthera/OpenCorePkg/raw/master/Docs/Logos/OpenCore_with_text_Small.png)